Trifold brochures have been helping businesses get their messages out for decades.

 - Starting with a trifold brochure template (this guide will give you a bunch of examples)

-- Customizing your brochure template and adding your branding (I’ll show you some ways to do this)
+- Customizing your brochure template and adding your branding using our online drag and drop brochure maker tool (I’ll show you some ways to do this)

 - Following a few trifold brochure design best practices (which I have, of course, included)